lambdaclass/guidelines/README.md

 * Write tests.
 * Favor integration tests over unit tests, but do write unit tests when the functions merit them.
-* Do not write tests before you have solved the problem, you may waste time writing tests the wrong implementation.
+* Do not write tests before you have solved the problem, you may waste time writing tests for the wrong implementation.
 * Start with [the simplest thing that could possibly work](http://www.artima.com/intv/simplest3.html).
 * Write for humans: coding for computers is easy, but writing code that is understandable by other person in an art.